jhackett1/conferoo-core/README.md

 Installation
 ===========

 To run this, need node.js and NPM installed on your machine.
+Check this with `node -v` and `npm -v`.

 You also need a MongoDB database up and running.

 The Google user authentication flow requires a project to be set up via the Google Developer Console, with the G+ API turned on.
 A client ID and secret are needed.

-Create an empty directory `uploads` inside `public`, and then create another called `previews` inside `uploads`.

 Run the commands `npm install` and then `npm start`.
 The API will be available by default on port 3000.